 A child’s right to education as prescribed and protected in Article 42 of the Constitution of Ireland can be realized when she/he attends school on a regular basis and engages with the learning environment.
 Ensuring that our pupils achieve their potential in all areas of learning and development is our core objective.
-Regular attendance at school has a huge impact on a pupil’s success, starting in pre-school and continuing through the primary and secondary school years.
+Regular attendance at school has a very significant impact on a pupil’s success, starting in pre-school and continuing through the primary and secondary school years.
 Even as children grow older and more independent, families play a key role in making sure they get to school safely every day.
 It is important that we all understand why attendance is so important for success in school and in life.

 Relationship to the Characteristic Spirit of the School

 This policy complements the school ethos of nurturing children’s potential in a caring environment where the welfare of each child is paramount.

 - To raise awareness of the importance of regular school attendance.

 - To promote and to foster positive attitudes to learning.